STEAMfest Needs You!

 - Wi-Fi Internet access.

-We also have two large fields available for activities like model rockets or drone flights.
+We also have a large fenced soccer field and track that available for activities like model rockets or drone flights.

-We have parent and teacher volunteers who will be assisting with the event.
+We have adult and student volunteers who will be assisting at with the event.
 If you need assistance staffing your booth or if you want to have the booth staffed entirely by our volunteers, then this can be arranged.

 We have limited budget for this event, but if your booth requires expendable supplies for demonstrations or activities, then we may be able to assist.
 Please discuss with us in advance.